About the Gulfport Hospital and ER

 Garden Park Medical Center is a regional Gulfport medical center and ER, providing advanced medical care in Harrison County, including Biloxi and Long Beach.
 The hospital provides an extensive array of inpatient and outpatient services including 24-hour emergency room services.
 The hospital is an affiliate of HCA Inc., the nation’s leading provider of healthcare services that is made up of locally managed facilities that include 171 hospitals and 118 freestanding surgery centers located in 20 U.S. states and in the United Kingdom, and is fully accredited by the Joint Commission on Accreditation of Healthcare Organizations.
-Garden Park has some of the most comprehensive services in Harrison County, featuring all private rooms with a number of specialty services including: Seasons Behavioral Health Center, Family Birth Center, Level III Trauma Center, Outpatient Rehabilitation, Sleep Disorder Clinic, The Wound Healing Center and more.
+Garden Park has some of the most comprehensive services in Harrison County, featuring all private rooms with a number of specialty services including: Seasons Behavioral Health Center, Family Birth Center, Level III Trauma Center, Sleep Disorder Clinic, The Wound Healing Center and more.